Fati Muhammad: Filmography

-Fati started her film career from the time she first expressed her desire to enter the film industry at a young age.
+Fati started her film career from the time she first expressed her desire to enter the film industry at a young age of 15 then.
 She started by showing Tahir Muhammad Fagge, a well-known filmmaker in the Kannywood industry, about her interest in the film industry.
-Tahir introduced her to Ishaq Sidi Ishaq an acclaimed image maker in the industry.
-It was then that Ishaq Sidi Ishaq started casting Fati in his film "Da Babu", her role in beauty and style was further highlighted in the film where she was immediately recognized from the film.
+Tahir introduced her to Ishaq Sidi Ishaq an acclaimed image maker in the industry. and Ishaq Sidi Ishaq cast Fati in his film "Da Babu", her role in beauty and style was further highlighted in the film where she was immediately recognized from the film.
 This attracted the attention of other producers in the industry who have repeatedly included Fati in their films.
 Fati has acted in many films.
 Among them are; Sangaya, Zarge, Marainiya, Mujadala, Kudiri, Tutar So, Garwashi, Tawakkali, Gasa, Abadan Da'iman, Zo mu Zauna, Tangarda, Hujja, Al'ajabi, Halacci, Samodara, Zumunci, Murmushin Alkawari, Gimbiya, Bakandamiya, Taskan Rayuwa, Nagoma and Babban Gari.

 Fati says she has stopped appearing in movies but is still making films.